Psoralea dreweae: Differences with related species

-Otholobium dreweae can be distinguished from O. thomii that is a semi-erect or decumbent (not erect) plant with initially densely hairy (not sparsely hairy), pliable (not stiff) leaves, that each have at their base 2 softly hairy, broadly oval lance-shaped stipules with a pointy tip (not hairless and awl-shaped), each triplet of flowers is subtended by a lance-shaped bract that is shed quickly (not egg-shaped and persistent), and its petals are light to deep purple in colour (not dark pink that fades to white).
+Psoralea dreweae can be distinguished from P. thomii that is a semi-erect or decumbent (not erect) plant with initially densely hairy (not sparsely hairy), pliable (not stiff) leaves, that each have at their base 2 softly hairy, broadly oval lance-shaped stipules with a pointy tip (not hairless and awl-shaped), each triplet of flowers is subtended by a lance-shaped bract that is shed quickly (not egg-shaped and persistent), and its petals are light to deep purple in colour (not dark pink that fades to white).

-O. lanceolatum and O. rotundifolium are woody shrublets with cylindrical stems covered with dot-like glands and distantly set leaves (not densely leafy with ridged, herbaceous stems without dots), with pale mauve or white petals (not light to deep purple).
+O. lanceolatum and P. rotundifolia are woody shrublets with cylindrical stems covered with dot-like glands and distantly set leaves (not densely leafy with ridged, herbaceous stems without dots), with pale mauve or white petals (not light to deep purple).

-O. zeyheri in which the leaves that are higher on the stems have 3 leaflets (not all leaves with just one leaflet), carries spikes that consist of 25-30 sets of 3 flowers, on a stalk that is 4-5 times longer than the subtending leaf (not 3-9 triplets on an inflorescence stalk just 1-2 times longer).
+P. zeyheri in which the leaves that are higher on the stems have 3 leaflets (not all leaves with just one leaflet), carries spikes that consist of 25–30 sets of 3 flowers, on a stalk that is 4–5 times longer than the subtending leaf (not 3–9 triplets on an inflorescence stalk just 1–2 times longer).

 Taxonomy

 As far as known, Priscilla B. Drewe first collected this species for science in November 1986 in the Fernkloof Nature Reserve.
 Charles Stirton and A. Muthama Muasya together described this species in 2017, and called it Otholobium dreweae.
 The name of the genus Otholobium is a combination of the Greek words ὠθέω (ōthéō) meaning to push and λοβός (lobos) meaning pod, which Stirton selected because its fruit seems to be pushed out of the calyx.
 The species was named to honor Mrs Drewe, curator of the Hermanus Herbarium, for her part in the inventory of the plants in the surroundings of Hermanus.
+In 2022 Stirton concluded that Otholobium was a synonym of Psoralea, and renamed the species P. dreweae.

 Conservation, distribution, habitat and ecology

-Otholobium dreweae is considered to be a vulnerable species, which is at risk due to an invasion of alien species in the area.
-It is only known from two locations in the Kleinrivier Mountains near Hermanus at approximately 400 m elevation that are about 1 km apart.
+Psoralea dreweae is considered to be a vulnerable species, which is at risk due to an invasion of alien species in the area.
+It is only known from two locations in the Kleinrivier Mountains near Hermanus at approximately elevation that are about apart.
 Here it forms dense clumps growing in full sun on bands of shale in a vegetation type called mountain fynbos.
 The species resprouts from an underground rootstock after a fire destroyed the local vegetation, and it flowers within the first year and occasionally in the subsequent year, around November.
 It produces only few seeds per plant.